binaryphile/concorde/README.md

 unintentional errors, so it is suggested that you have practice with it before enabling it on existing code.

+I will add some recommended coding hygeine when working with strict mode, but until I do, you can learn more [here].

 Ruby-style "Features" a.k.a.
 Libraries
 --------------------------------------